apify/apify-docs/sources/platform/actors/development/programming_interface/actor_standby.md

 Actors using Standby mode must run a HTTP server listening on a specific port.
 The user requests will then be proxied to the HTTP server.
 You can use any of the existing [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) like GET, POST, PUT, DELETE, etc. You can pass the input via [HTTP request query string](https://en.wikipedia.org/wiki/Query_string) or via [HTTP request body](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#body).

 Sometimes, you want the HTTP server to listen on a specific port and cannot change it yourself.
-You can use `ACTOR_STANDBY_PORT` environment variable to override the port so that Actor Standby will work with your code.
+You can use `ACTOR_WEB_SERVER_PORT` environment variable to override the port so that Actor Standby will work with your code.

 You can get the port using the Actor configuration available in Apify SDK.
 See example below with a simple Actor using Standby mode.